Glacier National Park, in northeastern Montana, isn’t just a jewel, it’s an entire crown.

 It was like a lagoon, except the water was probably less than 40 degrees F. An alpine lagoon, if there is such a thing.
 The trail ended at a much more isolated beach that gave us views of the glacier-melt waterfalls gliding down the mountains.
-These then turn into streams that feed the lake.
+These then turned into streams that fed the lake.

-As we approached the end of the trail, hikers leaving the beach told us that a bear cub was on the beach eating berries, apparently oblivious to the gawking humans.
+As we approached the end of the trail, returning hikers told us that a bear cub was on the beach eating berries, apparently oblivious to the gawking humans.
 There had been no sign of mama.
 By the time we reached the lake, the bear was gone, but we kept an eye on the dense foliage behind us for our entire time there.

 The state of Glacier Park’s glaciers

 Every week, the park park rangers hold talks and guided walks, and Dale went to one given by Ranger Teagan, a geologist who had been with the park for nine years.
 She talked about the geology of the park as well as the disappearance of its namesake glaciers.
 The news is grim.
 In 1850, about 150 glaciers could be found in the park; only 25 now remain.
 If climate change continues at its current pace, all of the park’s glaciers will be gone by 2030.
 Glacial melt is a significant water source not just for the park but for the entire region, and the absence of glaciers will affect the area in dramatic ways, potentially changing the entire ecosystem.
 As one information sign in the park put it: “The park may look different on your next visit.”